 Spring Hikes in the Smokies

 Hiking is one of the most popular activities in the Great Smoky Mountains National Park, and it’s no wonder with the incredible scenery.
 Waterfalls, wildflowers, wildlife, rolling hills, and dipping valleys are just a few of the sights you’ll get along the way.
 And you don’t have to be a pro to hit the trails.
 There’s something for everyone, from easy, scenic walks to challenging hikes.
+And it’s the perfect outdoor activity to spot spring blossoms.
 Need a few ideas to get started?
-Here are a few of our favorite hikes:
+Here are a few of our favorite hikes!